TKmist/smICA/Phot2Conc/README.md

 <a id='HTU_CLI'></a>
 ## HOW TO USE Phot2Conc_CLI.py
-The script requires three input arguments:
-1. ARG1 - path to JSON workspace file
-2. ARG2 - path to output folder
-3. ARG3 - format of the output file

 To run the script, type in the command line:

             python Phot2Conc_CLI.py ARG1 ARG2 ARG3

-An example of the JSON workspace file is located in: samples/PTU/workspace_info.json The file can be also generated using the [GUI](#HTU_GUI)
+`ARG1` is the path to JSON workspace file.
+An example of the JSON workspace file is located in: samples/PTU/workspace_info.json
+The file can be also generated using the [GUI](#HTU_GUI)

+`ARG2` is the path to output folder where the result file, in the format "%Y%m%d_%H%M_results.???", will be saved.

+`ARG3` is the format in which the result file will be saved.
+There are four formats allowed: Excel (.xlsx), data, (.dat), csv (.csv), and pickle (.pickle - binary file for pandas DataFrame).